10 Recipes That Prove Butternut Is THE Supreme Squash

-Sure, we give spaghetti squash lots o' love — but what about butternut?
-This just as savory-sweet squash has been seasonally (and unfairly) "shelved" to fall-holiday times.
+Sure, we give spaghetti squash lots of love — but what about butternut?
+This just as savory-sweet squash has been seasonally (and unfairly) "shelved" to the autumn-Christmas period.
 But, it's actually a pretty kick-ass option all season long (due to one solid shelf life).
 Plus, it's just as versatile as its other gourd cousins and arguably more sumptuous.
 So it's high time we bring butternut back to it's supreme squash status.
 Pinterest has joined us on our quest by rounding up the top ten pinned b-nut recipes from bloggers across the web.
 So check them out below in all their creamy curry, fresh pasta, baked bite glory.

 Advertisement